telerik/maui-docs/get-started/first-steps.md

 1. Run the `Telerik_UI_for_Maui_[version]_Preview.msi` file and follow the instructions.
 The file automatically installs Telerik UI for .NET MAUI on your PC.

 On a 32-bit machine, the wizard will suggest to install the UI for .NET MAUI controls in `C:\Program Files\Progress\`.
 On a 64-bit machine, the wizard will suggest to install the UI for .NET MAUI controls in `C:\Program Files (x86)\Progress\`.

-    Try to specify a shorter path for the installation folder&mdash;for example, `C:\T\`, `D:\T\`, and so on.
-If the path is too long, you will run into the following error: `Error occurred while restoring NuGet packages: The specified path, file name, or both are too long.
-The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.`

 1. The installation folder provides the following subdirectories: